 Once thawed, the cheese will likely no longer spread on a bagel, and may be slightly unpleasant tasting until heated thoroughly.

 To freeze cream cheese, make sure you wrap it tightly so that no air may come in contact with the cheese.
-This is necessary to ensure that the cream cheese neither dries out nor takes on any flavors which may have collected in the refrigerator.
+This is necessary to ensure that the cream cheese neither dries out nor absorbs any smells from the freezer.

 The freezer will dry out cream cheese over time.
 Because of that, it’s best to freeze cream cheese for no more than a couple of months.

-You can thaw cream cheese overnight in the refrigerator, and then use for cooking or baking.
+You can thaw cream cheese overnight in the refrigerator and then use it for cooking or baking.